Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 <br>— <em>Prop.
 2, Obs.
 9</em>
 </div>

-### **Conclusion**

-The Kingdom is not a secondary ambition of God.
-It is the <span class="kingdom-gold">original reason for the ground we walk on</span>.
-As we study Scripture, we find that “known unto God are all His works from the beginning of the world” (Acts 15:18), and we can rest in the certainty that He who designed the foundation will also bring about the glorious capstone.
+As we study, we find that <span class="scripture">known unto God are all His works from the beginning of the world</span> (Acts 15:18), and we can rest in the certainty that He who designed the foundation will also bring about the glorious capstone.